ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/4_IntroOpenShift/instructions.md

 ```
 oc project
 ```
+This project is specific to you and provides isolation within the cluster so that you can deploy your own applications.

 # Use the OpenShift web console
 In addition to the CLI, OpenShift provides an intuitive web console.
 This is very useful and powerful, as you are able to deploy applications, view resources, monitor applications and view logs, and much more right in the console.